introkun/netpass-mirror/README.md

  - Makerom: You need the `makerom` executable in your `$PATH` You can get it precompiled on https://github.com/3DSGuy/Project_CTR/releases and then copy it to `$DEVKITPRO/tools/bin`
- - Bannertool: You need the `bannertool` executable in your `$PATH` You can get it precomiled on https://github.com/diasurgical/bannertool/releases
+ - Bannertool: You need the `bannertool` executable in your `$PATH` You can get it precompiled on https://github.com/diasurgical/bannertool/releases

 ## Compilation